frejur/stroustrup-ppp-drills/Chapter 4/ch04_review.md

 Statements are the instructional units of the program: Run in sequence, sometimes describing an expression, in other cases loops, conditionals, jumps in control flow, etc.

 ### What is an lvalue?
 List the operators that require an lvalue and explain why.
 An lvalue is the operand used on the left-hand side of an assignment or initialization.
-Operators that deal with assignment __=__ , or compound assignment such as __+=__ , require an lvalue ofr this reason.
+Operators that deal with assignment **=** , or compound assignment such as **+=** , require an lvalue for this reason.